The Center for Poverty Research at UC Davis is one of three

 the educational attainment process.

-applications of developmental research to public policy concerns,
+developmental research to public policy concerns, including

-including school readiness and its development, early childhood
+school readiness and its development, early childhood

 investments, and early mental health.